Harshitbro498/DELHI_METRO/README.md

 - **Clone the Repository:**
 - **Build the Project:**
 Ensure you have a C++ compiler installed (e.g., g++).
-Compile the project using the provided Makefile.
+Compile the project using the provided Makefile(worker.cpp).
 - **Run the Application**

 ## Usage